Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 <doc:singletons_autoload>'s _ready() function.
 The display scale factor is set in the operating system's settings and can be queried using [screen_get_scale](https://docs.godotengine.org/en/stable/classes/class_displayserver_method_screen_get_scale.html#class-displayserver_method_screen_get_scale).
-This method is currently only implemented on macOS.
-On other operating systems, you will need to implement a method to guess the display scale factor based on the screen resolution (with a setting to let the user override this if needed).
+This method is currently implemented on Android, iOS, Linux (Wayland only), macOS and Web.
+On other platforms, you'll have to implement a method to guess the display scale factor based on the screen resolution (with a setting to let the user override this if needed).
 This is the approach currently used by the Godot editor.

-The **Allow Hidpi** setting is only effective on Windows and macOS.
+The **Allow hiDPI** setting is only effective on Windows and macOS.
 It's ignored on all other platforms.

 > Note:
 >
 > The Godot editor itself is always marked as DPI-aware.
 Running the project
-> from the editor will only be DPI-aware if **Allow Hidpi** is enabled in the
+> from the editor will only be DPI-aware if **Allow hiDPI** is enabled in the
 > Project Settings.
 >